superdrdood/veizy11ty/posts/2015/09/soma/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "Soma01.jpg"
+excerpt: "Hello Veizy.com exciting website.
+It has been ages since I wrote anything because for the past couple of months all I’ve played is Rare Replay, which is super awesome and highly recommended but not that interesting to write about.
+I have now just played Soma, the new game from Frictional Games, and that IS something interesting to write about.
+So I’m going to write about it now.
+Now.
+NOW!"
 ---
 Hello Veizy.com exciting website.
 It has been ages since I wrote anything because for the past couple of months all I’ve played is Rare Replay, which is super awesome and highly recommended but not that interesting to write about.
 I have now just played Soma, the new game from Frictional Games, and that IS something interesting to write about.
 So I’m going to write about it now.
 Now.
 NOW!

 ![Soma Title Screen](images/SomaTittle.gif "Soma Title Screen")